sophiachenyafei1/2023-hw-mini/assignment/exercise01.md

 Before running the exercise01.py program, about how long do you think the program above will take to run?
 Did you have the right answer -- what does the program print out?

+Answer: I suppose the program will take 20 seconds, which is loop number * sleep time, but it actually takes 20.002 seconds to run.

 ### Question 02

 What do the "int" and "float" notation mean?